-- A. A mandatory reporter has reasonable cause to know or suspect that a child has been subjected to abuse or neglect.
-He or she is to immediately report the information to local law enforcement or as directed by agency specific guidelines.
+- A. A mandatory reporter has reasonable cause to know or suspect that someone has been subjected to abuse, neglect, or exploitation.
+He or she is to immediately report (within 24 hours) the information to local law enforcement or as directed by agency specific guidelines.
 Report can be given in two ways: - 1.
 Verbal report - 2.
-Written report - B. Mandatory reporters that do not report child abuse can be: - 1.
+Written report - B. Mandatory reporters that do not report abuse, neglect, or exploitation can be: - 1.
 Charged with a class 3 misdemeanor - 2.
 Liable for damages proximately caused by failing to report